jamesplease/heartbeat.js/README.md

 # heartbeat.js

-Perform a function on an interval.
+Repeat a function on an interval. heartbeat.js ensures that the interval restarts only *after* your function is complete.
+It supports both synchronous and asynchronous functions.

 ## Getting Started